f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

   :align: center
   :scale: 70%

 To generate a qkview report, click the button in the upper right-hand corner.
 It will take some time for the qkview to be generated.
 Once the qkview is generated, you can click the checkbox next to it, and then select **Upload to iHealth**.
-Your iHealth credentials will automatically fill in if you entered them previously, and can be cleared if you want to use another account.
+Your iHealth credentials will automatically fill in if you entered them previously and can be cleared if you want to use another account.
 You can optionally add an **F5 Support Case Number** and **Description** when uploading to iHealth.

 .. image:: images/velos_diagnostics/image2.png